+1. Review AS 6101 and Relevant Comfort Letter Precedents.
 The first order of business is to familiarize yourself with Auditing Standards No. 6101: Letters for Underwriters and Certain Other Requesting Parties (AS 6101) issued by the Public Company Accounting Oversight Board (PCAOB).
-AS 6101, available at https://pcaobus.org/Standards/Auditing/Pages/

-AS6101.aspx, superseded AU Section 634 of the PCAOB which, in turn, had codified the earlier Statements on Auditing Standards No. 72 (SAS 72) issued by the American Institute of Certified Public Accountants (AICPA).
-While AS 6101 is the latest iteration of the relevant US accounting standard, in common practice the term SAS 72 has nonetheless stuck and practitioners today often refer to a SAS 72 comfort letter or a SAS 72 review.
-AS 6101 provides guidance to auditors on the form and content of comfort letters, whether it is appropriate for auditors to comment on specified matters, and if so, the form that those comments should take.
-It also contains sample language and forms of letters that can be suitable for various offerings, and offers practical suggestions on how to reduce or avoid uncertainties regarding the nature and extent of the accountant's responsibilities in connection with a comfort letter.
+AS 6101, available at https://pcaobus.org/Standards/Auditing/Pages/AS6101. aspx, superseded AU Section 634 of the PCAOB which, in turn, had codified the earlier Statements on Auditing Standards No. 72 (SAS 72) issued by the American Institute of Certified Public Accountants (AICPA).
+While AS 6101 is the latest iteration of the relevant U.S. accounting standard, in common practice, the term SAS 72 has nonetheless stuck and practitioners today often refer to a SAS 72 comfort letter or a SAS 72 review.
+AS 6101 provides guidance to auditors on the form and content of comfort letters, including whether it is appropriate for auditors to comment on specified matters, and if so, the form that those comments should take.
+It also contains sample language and forms of letters suitable for various offerings, and sets forth practical suggestions on how to reduce or avoid uncertainties regarding the nature and extent of the accountant's responsibilities in connection with a comfort letter.
 You also should review the Appendix in AS 6101 as it contains sample comfort letters that are oftentimes either replicated verbatim or substantially adopted by auditors.
-For instance, Example A in the Appendix prescribes language to be employed in a typical comfort letter, while Example B shows the language to use in case the issuer files a short-form registration statement (such as a Form S-3) that incorporates by reference previously filed Forms 10-K and 10-Q.
+For instance, Example A in the Appendix prescribes language to be employed in a typical comfort letter, while Example B shows the language to use when the issuer files a short-form registration statement (such as a Form S-3) that incorporates by reference previously filed Forms 10-K and 10-Q.